johnzastrow/johnzastrow.github.io/_posts/2013-02-20-wget-examples.md

 This is derived from the following notes:

-- if you omit ‘-A.mid’ it would just download everything.
+- if you omit '-A.mid' it would just download everything.
 - -l1 means 1 level deep.
 - -np means ignore parent links.
 - -r means recursively download links.
-- -nc means don’t download stuff that is already downloaded (if you want to resume later, or check for new files some other time)
+- -nc means don't download stuff that is already downloaded (if you want to resume later, or check for new files some other time)
 - If the links are to different subdomains, you can specify host-spanning using the -H option,
-- e.g. if bar.html contains links to files on host src.foobar.com, it won’t fetch them unless you specify -H.
+- e.g. if bar.html contains links to files on host src.foobar.com, it won't fetch them unless you specify -H.
-- It’s also a good idea in that case to limit spanning to a domain using -D foobar.com.
+- It's also a good idea in that case to limit spanning to a domain using -D foobar.com.
 - The -w option waits 30 seconds between retrievals.
 Not used here.
 - You can also use –limit-rate=20k to limit the download speed to 20kb per second.
-- -nd, –no-directories or don’t create directories as files are found on the server.
+- -nd, –no-directories or don't create directories as files are found on the server.
 Just stick everything into a single directory.
 - -c Continue the Incomplete Download Using wget -c
 - –user-agent Some websites can disallow you to download its page by identifying that the user agent is not a browser.
 So you can mask the user agent by using –user-agent options and show wget like a browser as shown below.